Ronald Inden: Career

 R. G. Collingwood's works, including An Essay on Philosophical Method and The Idea of History, were especially influential in Inden's thought during this period.
 He took Collingwood's notion of a "scale of forms" and used it to develop an approach opposed to a "hierarchy of essences".
 In general, in Inden's work the past two decades, the focus has been on the limitations of what he calls essentializing or substantializing discourses which understand agents as more or less reflections of a single, internally consistent idea.
 He argues that Indology returns to a small number of relatively fixed themes to make sense out of India.
-India, in this Indological version, is feminine, jungle-like, religious, caste-riven, village-based, irrational and, fundamentally, the opposite of the West.
+India, in this indological version, is feminine, jungle-like, religious, caste-riven, village-based, irrational and, fundamentally, the opposite of the West.
 Inden, on the contrary, emphasizes that there's an irreducible tension in scholarship and that India and the West need to be understood as both "opposites" and "distincts" and that they have "differences in quality" as well as "differences in kind".
 Essentializing forms of knowledge emphasize only the differences in quality and the extent to which the West and India are opposites.

-Inden's more recent research takes up the ways that national and ethnic identities in 20th century India were articulated with references to changes in local and global ruling class relations.